|

 The ACR unit that was

-designed for divers was very similar to this also discontinued "Mini
+designed for divers was similar to this also discontinued "Mini

 B" unit.
 It is small enough to be carried in most BCD pockets